tonybka/iPayEnvNfcCardReader/README.md

 # iPayEnvNfcCardReader
-Read Credit Card whichembedded with an NFC chip
+Read Credit Card which embedded with an NFC chip